cheind/sdftoolbox/doc/SDF.md

 The recipe above gives raise to different behavioral aspects that are implemented as exchangable modules:

--   _edge strategies_: determines how the intersection between an edge and the surface boundary as dictated by the SDF is found.
+-   _edge strategies_: determines the specific location of the surface intersection along an active edge.
--   _vertex strategies_: determines how the vertex from the voxel's active edges is computed.
+-   _vertex strategies_: determines the way the vertex position is calculated for all active voxels.

 ### Edge strategies